 Messaging has a promising future.
 Messaging is on the rise and it’s proven that it isn’t going anywhere.
 As stated in our initial point; by 2021 the numbers for messaging app usage is projected to grow to 2.48 billion users.
 That’s a huge market that should be a consideration for your business.
 With changing customer preferences and new demographics on the rise, it’s important to consider and stay on top of trends so you can continue to flourish.

 Texting has been the communication method of choice for decades and although initially, it’s presence has been substantial, with the rise of messaging it has started to take a back seat.
-Texting in its most basic form allows users to send text messages to others.
+In its most basic form, texting, allows users to send text messages to others.
 However, sometimes with added charges, there is an option for multimedia messages where a customer can send recipients images and video.

 While texting offers a wide range of capabilities, here are some distinctive qualities that set this medium apart from messaging.